mjebdev/harbour-quaycentral/README.md

 If you would like to send feedback regarding the app, please email: mjbarrett@eml.cc

-If you would like to support my work in developing native Sailfish OS apps (this would bring my status closer to full-time developer), you're welcome to here -- https://www.buymeacoffee.com/michaeljb <br>
+If you'd like to support my work in developing native Sailfish OS apps 👍 <a href="https://buymeacoffee.com/michaeljb">buy me a coffee</a>!<br>
 <br>
 Thanks,<br>
 Michael B.